Microsoft Teams

 Configuration

 To integrate Microsoft Teams with Causely, you must install the Causelybot and configure it as your Microsoft Teams webhook endpoint.
-The bot listens for alerts from the Causely platform and posts them to your desired Teams channels.
+The bot listens for alerts from the Causely platform and posts them to your desired Microsoft Teams channels.

 -